-Researchers use microRNAs to induce regeneration of heart tissueDecember 6th, 2012 in Medical research
+Researchers use microRNAs to induce regeneration of heart tissueDecember 6, 2012 by Bob Yirka in Medicine & Health / Medical research

 (Medical Xpress)—A research team working at Italy's International Centre for Genetic Engineering and Biotechnology has succeeded in causing heart tissue to regenerate by introducing two microRNAs into damaged mice hearts.
 The necessary microRNAs were discovered, the team writes in their paper published in the journal Nature, after an exhaustive search.

 Because heart tissue doesn't regenerate naturally – its cells stop proliferating shortly after birth, researchers have been searching for a means to cause them to do so artificially.
 Thus far, such efforts have not proven fruitful and thus people that suffer damage to their hearts as a result of disease or heart attack are left with scar tissue rather than the muscle needed to pump blood.
 This new research may change that.

 MicroRNAs are short segments of RNA whose purpose is to cause genes to switch on and off.
 To find out which ones are responsible for causing heart cells to divide, the team studied 875 of them taken from a human heart and implanted into rodent muscle.
 In so doing they found 204 of them that reactivated cell proliferation and 40 and that did so strongly.
 They then chose the two strongest and injected them into the hearts of live mice that had been caused to suffer damage to their hearts, using a harmless virus as a carrier.

 After two weeks, the mice that had been injected with the MicroRNAs showed less damage than prior to the treatment, indicating regeneration had occurred.
 After two months, the damaged tissue area had been reduced by half.
 The team also noted that contraction strength improved as did other heart functions that were measured.